• Skip to main content

 • If you aren't a fan of spice, try using a different sausage such a sage or maple.
 Maple sausage works really well with the already present brown sugar and adds an extra level of sweetness.

-• To make stew without sausage, cook onions and garlic in 1 tbsp of butter and continue the recipe as normal.
+• To make stew without sausage, cook onions and garlic in 1 tablespoon of butter and continue the recipe as normal.

 • Can't find orzo?
 Try using a different variety of short grain pasta such as Ditalini, Small Elbow Macaroni, Broken Spaghetti, Stelline, or Acini de Pepe.